HTML blocks

-When creating email templates or weblayers, you usually need to reuse some parts of the HTML, for example, headers and footers.
-Therefore, Bloomreach Engagement allows you to create custom HTML blocks (also called dynamic blocks, or dynamic content) that you can create once and then easily reuse across your email campaigns and weblayers.
+When creating email templates or weblayers, you often need to reuse parts of the HTML, like headers and footers.
+Bloomreach Engagement lets you create custom HTML blocks (also called dynamic blocks or dynamic content) that you can create once and reuse across your email campaigns and weblayers.

-The content of the block (i.e. the HTML code) can be then written using the classic code editor and parameters visual editor.
-These allow you to insert a parameter value into the block that can be specified with each usage of the block in an email template or a weblayer.
+You can write the block's content (the HTML code) using the classic code editor and parameters visual editor.
+These tools let you insert a parameter value into the block, which you can specify each time you use the block in an email template or a weblayer

 How to create an HTML block

-1. Go to Data and Assets > Asset manager > Blocks > New block.
+Go to Data and Assets > Asset manager, select Blocks, and click New block.

-• Project templates are any custom blocks created by the client or by copying and changing the predefined templates.
+Project templates are custom blocks you create or obtain by copying and changing predefined templates.

 Predefined templates

-In case the template contains parameters, the user must first save the block into the project templates via “Save as copy” and then select the project copy for use in the campaign (To reference a block in a campaign it must have a project copy).
+If the template contains parameters, you must first save the block into the project templates via “Save as copy” and then select the project copy for use in the campaign (to reference a block in a campaign, it must have a project copy).

 HTML Editor

-When creating a new block, simply write the HTML code which you will want to reuse later.
+When creating a new block, write the HTML code you want to reuse later.

 The content of the block (i.e., the HTML code) can be then written using the classic code editor and parameters visual editor.
 These allow the client to insert a parameter value into the block that can be specified with each usage of the block in an email template or a weblayer.